remux1026/Eating-and-sport/README.md

 All ingredient entries are in the format of FoodID

+Run Main() class in UI package to initiate the code

 Demo profile created with premade entries
 Username : TestProfile
 Password : 123